SQream/sqream_docs/guides/third_party_tools/tableau.rst

 Overview
 =====================
+SQream's Tableau connector plugin, based on standard JDBC, enables storing and fast querying large volumes of data.

 The **Connecting to SQream Using Tableau** page is a Quick Start Guide that describes how install Tableau and the JDBC and ODBC drivers and connect to SQream using the JDBC and ODBC drivers for data analysis.
 It also describes using best practices and troubleshoot issues that may occur while installing Tableau.
 SQream supports both Tableau Desktop and Tableau Server on Windows, MacOS, and Linux distributions.

+For more information on SQream's integration with Tableau, see `Tableau's Extension Gallery <https://extensiongallery.tableau.com/connectors?version=2019.4>`_.

 The Connecting to SQream Using Tableau page describes the following:

 .. contents::
    :local:

-Installing the JDBC Driver and Tableau Connector
+Installing the JDBC Driver and Tableau Connector Plugin
 -------------------
-This section describes how to install the JDBC driver using the **Tableau Connector (taco)** file.
+This section describes how to install the JDBC driver using the fully-integrated Tableau connector plugin (Tableau Connector, or **.taco** file).
 SQream has been tested with Tableau versions 9.2 and newer.

 **To connect to SQream using Tableau:**